nextflow-io/nextflow/README.md

 Cloud support
 =============
 *Nextflow* also supports running workflows across various clouds and cloud technologies. *Nextflow* can create AWS EC2 or Google GCE clusters and deploy your workflow.
 Managed solutions from both Amazon and Google are also supported through AWS Batch and Google Genomics Pipelines.
-Additionally, *Nextflow* can run workflows on either on-prem or managed Kubernetes clusters.
+Additionally, *Nextflow* can run workflows on either on-prem or managed cloud Kubernetes clusters.

 Currently supported cloud platforms:
   + [Kubernetes](https://www.nextflow.io/docs/latest/kubernetes.html)